 - Automatic expiration of Microsoft Teams meeting recordings to clean up old recordings

 - Ability to generate & edit transcripts and closed captions for video files uploaded to OneDrive or SharePoint

 - Video analytics for which part of the video viewed, average view time, and playback devices used for watching videos

-- More information about governance support for transcripts (eDiscovery, Legal Hold, etc.)
+- Additional information governance support for transcripts (eDiscovery, Legal Hold, etc.)